Banks are now facing two key market challenges:

 Where these mortgages are to be taken off-balance sheet, RMBS warehousing & securitization can only be provided by our accredited and licensed investment banking partners.

 Lender’s Mortgage Insurance (LMI) and Borrower’s Mortgage Insurance (BMI) can only be underwritten by our accredited and licensed insurance and reinsurance partners.

-Financial products built on our Equity Preservation Mortgage™ equity release mortgage are, like all equity release mortgages, are advice-led products required to be sold with appropriate independent financial advice.
+Financial products built on our Equity Preservation Mortgage®, like all equity release mortgages, are advice-led products required to be sold with appropriate independent financial advice.

-That does not render existing distribution channels ineffective – indeed, distribution is no longer omni-channel since around 30% of mortgage brokers are also financial advisers and a growing number of financial planners are now partnering with mortgage brokers.
+That does not render existing distribution channels ineffective – indeed, distribution is no longer omni-channel since a growing number of mortgage brokers are also financial advisers and a growing number of financial planners are now partnering with mortgage brokers.

 Futureproof offers product accreditation to professional financial advisers.